Docker

 Run pipelines building a LaTeX document in GitLab

-Build documents manually (i.e. withouth VSCode integration) on a local system
+Build documents manually (i.e. without VSCode integration) on a local system

 Testing / Trying